Motor oil: Future

-A new process to break down polyethylene, a common plastic product found in many consumer containers, converts it into a paraffin-like wax with the correct molecular properties for conversion into a lubricant, avoiding the expensive Fischer–Tropsch process.
+A process to break down polyethylene, a common plastic product found in many consumer containers, converts it into a paraffin-like wax with the correct molecular properties for conversion into a lubricant, avoiding the expensive Fischer–Tropsch process.
 The plastic is melted and then pumped into a furnace.
 The heat of the furnace breaks down the molecular chains of polyethylene into wax.
 Finally, the wax is subjected to a catalytic process that alters the wax's molecular structure, leaving a clear oil.

 Biodegradable motor oils based on esters or hydrocarbon-ester blends appeared in the 1990s followed by formulations beginning in 2000 which respond to the bio-no-tox-criteria of the European preparations directive (EC/1999/45).
 This means, that they not only are biodegradable according to OECD 301x test methods, but also the aquatic toxicities (fish, algae, daphnia) are each above 100 mg/L.

 Another class of base oils suited for engine oil are the polyalkylene glycols.
 They offer zero-ash, bio-no-tox properties, and lean burn characteristics.

 Re-refined motor oil

-The oil in a motor oil product does break down and burns as it is used in an engine – it also gets contaminated with particles and chemicals that make it a less effective lubricant.
+The oil in a motor oil product breaks down and burns as it is used in an engine – it also gets contaminated with particles and chemicals that make it a less effective lubricant.
 Re-refining cleans the contaminants and used additives out of the dirty oil.
 From there, this clean "base stock" is blended with some virgin base stock and a new additives package to make a finished lubricant product that can be just as effective as lubricants made with all-virgin oil.
 The United States Environmental Protection Agency (EPA) defines re-refined products as containing at least 25% re-refined base stock, but other standards are significantly higher.
 The California State public contract code defines a re-refined motor oil as one that contains at least 70% re-refined base stock.